 Journals, like people, have a life and go through many changes.
 So, too, our coverage of titles ebbs and flows accordingly, although overall it is very stable from one year to the next.
 If selected, a journal’s Web of Science coverage cannot be considered permanent.
 Covered titles are constantly curated to ensure that they maintain quality and performance criteria.
 If a journal is deselected from our coverage, for reasons of changing influence or editorial conduct, this is no more remarkable than a new journal being added.

-What does not change, however, are the stringent standards, both qualitative and quantitative, that our content management team applies to the review of scientific and scholarly publications for coverage in the Web of Science.
+What does not change, however, are the stringent standards, both qualitative and quantitative, that our editorial team applies to the review of scientific and scholarly publications for coverage in the Web of Science.
 In this we are independent, publisher-neutral, and stubbornly so, as we have been for 54 years.

 Neither does Clarivate Analytics favor journals or research from authors in any nation or region.
 More than ever, research is a global enterprise and the best and most influential titles and studies are increasingly flowing from Asia and regions previously underrepresented, such as the Middle East.